Brno Region Museum

 Porta coeli 1001, 666 02 Pre-monastery

-The museum was established in the 1960s by merging several separate institutions.
-Today it consists of: Podhorácké Museum in Předklášteří (* 1929), Museum in Šlapanice (* 1934), Monument to the Mound of Peace commemorating the Battle of the Three Emperors led by Napoleon near Austerlitz on 2 December 1805 (* 1914/1923 designed by architect Josef Fanta), Museum in Ivančice (*1894 with a collection of works by Alfons Mucha), the Monument of Literature in Moravia (* 2005) in the Benedictine monastery in Rajhrad and the Villa Löw-Beer in Brno (* 2015), which belonged to Greta Tugendhat’s parents.
+The Museum was established in the 1960s by merging several separate institutions.
+Today it consists of: the Podhorácké Museum in Předklášteří (since 1929); the Museum in Šlapanice (since 1934); the memorial Mound of Peace commemorating the Battle of the Three Emperors led by Napoleon near Austerlitz on 2nd December 1805 (since 1914/1923 designed by architect Josef Fanta); the Museum in Ivančice (since 1894 with a collection of works by Alfons Mucha); the Monument of Literature in Moravia (since 2005) in the Benedictine Monastery in Rajhrad; and the Villa Löw-Beer in Brno (since 2015), which belonged to Greta Tugendhat’s parents.

 Virtual tours: http://muzeumbrnenska.pano3d.cz/